About Our Camp

 - To give permission, the parent/guardian must complete the "Authorized Self Sign-Out" form during the online registration, and sign it in person on the first day of camp.
 Older siblings may also sign out younger family members.

 On the last day of each camp session, BCAP invites families to come in early for our Closing Ceremonies and Art Show, where we relive our favorite memories from camp in our slideshow, and display our artwork in the Beaux Arts Court alongside famous artists in the Brooklyn Museum!

-In the fall, BCAP hosts a Reunion at one of our partner institutions.
+In the fall and spring, BCAP hosts Reunions at one of our partner institutions.
 See your old friends and counselors from camp, make art, explore, and play your favorite games from summer.

 All year round, BCAP posts cool events happening on our Cultural Campus on our Facebook page and blog.
 Go with your family, and stay posted for special events where you can meet up with your BCAP friends!

 Campers need to feel that counselors will look out for them and genuinely value their contributions.
 BCAP Summer Camp provides an environment that tends to the physical, emotional, and creative well being of each and every camper.
 Adults and children can trust that counselors are prepared, approachable, and responsible.

 BCAP Summer Camp is licensed by the NYC Department of Health and Mental Hygiene, including an extensive risk prevention and safety plan, and is inspected twice yearly.
 All counselors have been First Aid/CPR certified, and completed a week-long training, specifically tailored for BCAP.
 Camp groups have access to emergency and security personnel at all Heart of Brooklyn institutions.
 Finally, the Camp Directors are available before, during, or after camp to talk with you about questions or concerns.